One Nine Elms: Sale and design development

 In June 2013, Green Property sold the One Nine Elms site to Chinese developer Dalian Wanda.
-The scheme, which is Dalian Wanda's first development outside of China, will be overseen by Wanda One - a UK subsidiary of Dalian Wanda.
+The scheme, which was Dalian Wanda's first development outside of China, was originally overseen by Wanda One - a UK subsidiary of Dalian Wanda.

 In April 2014, Wandsworth Council approved revisions for the scheme subject to support from the then London Mayor Boris Johnson.
 In May 2014, Johnson gave permission for the revised proposals to go ahead despite criticism of the removal of office space from the scheme in order to accommodate a larger hotel which will be Dalian Wanda's first luxury hotel outside of China.
 A total of 436 residential apartments will also be built.
 Additionally, the design for One Nine Elms was revised which included the scrapping of a skybridge linking the two towers.